 32 patients were escalated to high-dose etanercept after median 10 months (interquartile range (IQR) 7-16; ‘high-dose group’).
 Median etanercept dose at that point was 1.3 mg/kg/week (IQR 1.1-1.5).

 11 other patients were eligible for high-dose etanercept at median 10 months (IQR 7-15), but did not proceed with this (‘comparison group’).
 These patients deviated from the trial-protocol through shared decision making with the treating paediatric rheumatologist.
-10 of these patients continued etanercept in the regular dose, while one patient switched to infliximab (Supplementary Table 1).
+10 of these patients continued etanercept in the regular dose, while one patient switched to infliximab.
+Reasons for not increasing the etanercept dose, as well as the alternative treatment decisions made, are described in more detail in Supplementary Table 1.

 12 patients (two in arm 1, eight in arm 2 and two in arm 3) did not increase their etanercept dose as they already received the maximum of 50mg per week based on their body-weight; these patients were not included in current analyses.
+For all patients that were included, bodyweight at the moment of eligibility for etanercept dose increase is presented in Supplementary Figure 1.

 Outcomes